 What is the difference between the UNH Health and Counseling Fee and health insurance?

-The Health Fee is part of the UNH Health and Counseling Fee which covers on-campus services offered at Health & Wellness and the Counseling Center.
+The Health Fee is part of the UNH Health and Counseling Fee which covers on-campus services offered at Health & Wellness and Psychological and Counseling Services (PACS).
 When combined with a student's health insurance plan, a student is provided a complete health care package.
 The services that are available on the UNH Durham campus are broad, but there are limits.
 Having adequate health insurance ensures that a student will be able to receive the care that he or she needs - beyond the scope available on campus – without worrying about how to pay for that care.
 A student’s health insurance company is never billed for services covered by the Health Fee.
 However, Health & Wellness provides some services that are not covered by the Health Fee.
 If requested, these chargeable services can be billed to an individual’s insurance company.

 Who do I contact if I have questions about the Student Health Benefits Plan (SHBP)?